chiranjisahithi/AI-Room-booking-chatbot-using-IBM-Watson/README.md

 14. Click on "Endponits" from the side bar of IBM Cloud Function Action Click on "Enable as Web Action" and Copy the URL.
 15. Come Back to your IBM Watson Assistant.
 Go to "Option > Webhooks" from the side bar of your IBM Watson Assistant.
 Then past the URL (Note: Add .json at the end of the URL).

-That's it.
-We have successfully developed our AI Room Booking Chatbot.
+That's it.Successfully developed our AI Room Booking Chatbot.